|

 had transgressed the universal moral

-principles written on their hearts and minds
+principles written on their consciences

 before the Law was given at Mount Sinai

-(Rom.
-2).
+(Romans 2).

 Once God gave the law it